bplaat/neva-processor/README.md

 31 = halt
 ```

-There are also some pseudo instructions which translates to other instructions:
+There are also some pseudo instructions which the assembler translates to other instructions:
 ```
 mov reg, data = load reg, data mov [data], reg = store reg, [data]